binbsr/.NETClassesCotiviti/ShreyaShrestha/readme.txt

 Day3 (6th Noc 2019)
 	Introduction to Array, its types, declaration and initialization methods, loops and its usage and importance of specifying namespace and implematation of all of them.

+Day4 (7th Nov 2019)
+	Exercises on if else, ternary operator.